Olivex333/SwipeToDelete/README.md

 # Android User Directory

-A modern Android application showcasing best practices in Android development with Jetpack Compose, implementing a clean MVVM architecture pattern.
+A modern Android application showcasing best practices in Android development with Jetpack Compose.
 This app demonstrates fetching user data from a REST API, displaying it in a responsive UI, and providing features like search, swipe-to-action, and detailed user profiles.